jxtngx/NeMo-lab/docs/tutorials/nemo2-finetuning-quickstart.md

 5. `git+https://github.com/NVIDIA/apex.git` is NVIDIA Apex and is needed for RoPE scaling and other methods

 > [!WARNING]
-> the NVIDIA Apex build may take several minutes to complete the CUDA and C++ extension installations
+> the NVIDIA Apex build may take several minutes to complete the CUDA and C++ extension installations \n
->
 > DO NOT INTERRUPT THE PROCESS

 > [!TIP]